 4. The hot-filling process that follows pasteurization allows the expanded sauce to be filled to the level brim of the bottle thread finish.
 This leaves no room for oxygen, the most dangerous gas for growth of bacteria.
 Since the bottle is immediately tightly capped while the liquid is hot, a vacuum is drawn in the oxygen-free bottle.
 The result is a sealed, low pH, sterile container.
 This represents one of the safest food package processes available.

 We will have an aggressive schedule of farmers markets and pop-up sales locations throughout the spring and summer in north Alabama.
-In addition, our sauces will be available for sale on our ecommerce website at alabamahotsauce.com.
-We will also have purchase opportunities on all of the social media sites.
-During the Cottage Food regulation period, we will not be allowed to wholesale to other stores for their resale.
-In addition, we will not be able to ship to addresses outside of the State of Alabama.
-Once we achieve full FDA approval in the summer, wholesale and distribution limitations will be removed.
+In addition, our sauces are available for sale on our ecommerce website at alabamahotsauce.com.
+We also have purchase opportunities on all of the social media sites.

 Yes we do.
-For all orders $35 (not including sales tax0 and over, we provide free USPS Priority Mail service.
-For orders less than $35.00. we ship your order for a flat rate of $7.50.
+For all orders $45 (not including sales tax and over, we provide free USPS Priority Mail service.
+For orders less than $45.00. we ship your order for a flat rate of $8.50.
+For certain specialty products, free shipping may not be available.
+For those products, it will be clearly noted on the product page before you make your purchase.

-If you find any product purchased from us to be damaged, defective, or shipped in error, you may return the product for refund or replacement within 30 days of purchase.
-At the time of the return, please supply us with a copy of your receipt or your order number.
-Due to state law in Alabama, we are unable to accept returns of food items that have been opened or that no longer had an intact tamper-proof band.
+If you find any product purchased from us to be damaged, defective, or shipped in error, replacement will be arranged if we are notified within 30 days of purchase.
+Due to state laws in Alabama, we are unable to accept returns of food items, so at the time of replacement we may ask you to dispose of the incorrect or damaged item.

 Alabama Hot Sauce